oceanprotocol-archive/predict-eth/README.md

-# Predict ETH challenges
+# Predict ETH

-Data science challenges to predict the future price of ETH, with prizes.
-Uses [ocean.py](https://github.com/oceanprotocol/ocean.py) library.
+This is a challenge to predict the price of ETH.
+With prize $$.
+It uses [ocean.py](https://github.com/oceanprotocol/ocean.py) library.

-This competition is run by the Ocean core team (Ocean Protocol Foundation).

-Our aim is to help people understand "data value creation flows", that is, how data can be used to create value.
-In this competition, it's about starting with raw data and creating feature vectors, creating models, and ultimately making predictions of the future price of ETH.

-If you can predict the price of ETH accurately, you can immediately create value from it, by buying or selling ETH.
-More advanced use cases are in quantitative DeFi trading, yield farming or DeFi protocol development.
+If you can predict ETH price accurately, it guides you in buying / selling ETH, DeFi trading, yield farming or DeFi protocol development.
+And, via Ocean you can sell your predictions as a datafeed, for others to do the same.

-Then the challenge is: how accurately can _you_ predict the price of ETH?
+Then the challenge is: how accurately can _you_ predict ETH?

 ### Current / future challenges